vinfreecs/genga/Documentation.md

 Here it can also be chosen if the gas disc is included or not.

- * FormatS i: Output file format for multi simulation run.
-0: all simulatios write to different files, 1: all simulations write to the same files.
- * FormatT i: Output file format for time steps.
-0: all time steps write to different files, 1: all time steps write to the same files.
- * FormatP i: Output file format for particles.
-0: all particles write to different files, 1: all particles write to the same files.
  * All default parameters for the 'param.dat' file.
 See [here](#markdown-header-the-param.dat-file) for more details

  * pc f: Factor in Pre-checker, Pairs with rij^2 smaller than pc * rcrit^2 are considered as close encounter candidates